gpwaob92679/NCU-caculus-BookRoll/README.md

-# NCU calculus BookRoll (111)
+# NCU Calculus BookRoll (111)

 This repository contains scripts to download and process BookRoll slides in the NCU calculus course of year 111.

-Fixed PDF files are also included.
+Processed PDF files of slides are included in [another repository](https://github.com/gpwaob92679/NCU-calculus-BookRoll-resources/).

 ## Processed Files